 Surprisingly, sometimes the Amazon fees end up not being as expensive as they seem.
 This is especially true for smaller and lighter items.
 For the smallest category of items, Amazon charges $2.41 to fulfill.
-This is likely less than, or at least very similar to, what you would spend to ship it out yourself.
+This is likely to be less than, or at least very similar to what you would spend to ship it out yourself.
 For these small items, FBA is usually the recommended method for fulfilling orders.
 For larger and heavier items, you may be able to save some money.
-If you are not SFP, make sure it is an especially non-competitive niche, where perhaps the Prime badge will not be vital to sales.
+If you are not SFP, make sure it is an especially non-competitive niche where perhaps the Prime badge will not be vital to sales.
 In these cases, it may make sense to ship the items to the customers yourself.

 The other word of warning to those considering FBM: it changes the game.
 When the entire business is FBA, it is easy to run a truly mobile and flexible business.
 As soon as you begin shipping items yourself, fixed costs begin to increase, things like a warehouse and shipping materials become a larger part of the budget, and sometimes you sacrifice some of the flexibility that made you want to sell on Amazon in the first place.
 Be cautious before making the jump to fulfilling items yourself on Amazon.
-It may savea a little money, but in the end can cost more in terms of total sales, time spent, and even long-term stability and vision of your Amazon business.
+It may save a little money, but in the end can cost more in terms of total sales, time spent, and even long-term stability and vision of your Amazon business.

 Tips to Reduce FBA Fees

 All of this talk of fees, expenses, variable and fixed costs, and sweat equity may be disconcerting.
-Fear not, there are ways to keep these fees to a minimum and keep your profits as high as possible
+Fear not, there are ways to keep these fees to a minimum and keep your profits as high as possi

 Being aware of where a jump in FBA fees occurs can save you hundreds or thousands of dollars a month.
-The difference between a regular and oversize item can be the difference between a home run and a strikeout
+The difference between a regular and oversize item can be the difference between a home run and a strikeout.

 #2.
 Explore some alternative methods of fulfillment.